szczyglis-dev/browser-ip-host-auto-header/README.md

-# IP-HOST AUTO-HEADER
+# IP-HOST AUTO-HEADER | Browser extension
-## Browser extension
 ## Supported browsers: Chrome, Chromium

 Current version: **1.0** | 2022-02-24

-The IP-HOST AUTO-HEADER extension allows you to create a list of IP addresses and their corresponding hosts.
+**The IP-HOST AUTO-HEADER extension allows you to create a list of IP addresses and their corresponding hosts.
 Hostnames assigned to the IP address are then automatically appended to the request in the HTTP "Host" header if a connection to the given IP address is detected.
 This enables automated access to servers using their IP addresses and a prepared list against domain names.
-The list of IP addresses / hosts can be exported / imported from a JSON file.
+The list of IP addresses / hosts can be exported / imported from a JSON file.**

----

 ## Features: